sumn2u/learn-javascript/en/functions/README.md

 &#x20;A callback is a function passed as an argument to another function.
 {% endhint %}

 An arrow function is a compact alternative to traditional functions which has some semantic differences with some limitations.
 These function doesn't have their own bindings to `this`, `arguments` and `super`, and cannot be used as constructors.
-An example of an arrow function.
+An example of an arrow function:

 ```javascript
 const double =  (x) =>  2 * x;